MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Azure private endpoints vs Azure Private Link

 An [Azure private endpoint](/azure/private-link/private-endpoint-overview) is a network interface that uses a private IP address from your virtual network.
-It routes traffic over the Internet.
 In contrast, an [Azure Private Link](/azure/private-link/) allows access to Media Services private endpoints in your virtual network without exposing them to the public Internet.
 It routes traffic over the Microsoft backbone network and extends the security of private endpoints.

 This video explains the details:

 > [!VIDEO https://www.youtube.com/embed/AZ0iFcyPDkc]

-Media Services endpoints may be accessed from a virtual network using private endpoints.
-Private endpoints may also be accessed from peered virtual networks or other networks connected to the virtual network using Express Route or VPN.
-You can also use Private Links with Media Services endpoints.

-> [!NOTE]
-> Media Services accounts created with API versions prior to 2020-05-01 also have an endpoint for the legacy RESTv2 API endpoint (pending deprecation).
-It doesn't support private links.

 ## Practice with Azure private endpoints and Private Link Service

 Before you start adding private endpoints to your Media Services resources, work through the following tutorials and quickstarts.
-Pay special attention to the prerequisites and don't skp them!
+Pay special attention to the prerequisites and don't skip them!
 Depending on your subscription, you may not be able to create VMs in other regions than what is suggested.

 - [Connect to a web app using an Azure Private Endpoint](/azure/private-link/tutorial-private-endpoint-webapp-portal).
 - [Connect to a storage account using an Azure Private Endpoint](/azure/private-link/tutorial-private-endpoint-storage-portal).